What is a group captive?

 • Territory: National

-• Captive domicile: Grand Cayman
+• Captive domicile: Cayman Islands

 • Lines of business: Auto Liability, General Liability, Workers' Compensation